 Just like VAT, sales tax is a consumption tax.
 Although there may be no discernible difference in how the two forms of taxes operate to the general public, there are some significant variances.
 In many nations, sales taxes are solely applied to goods transactions.
-Furthermore, sales tax is only applied to the final sale to the customer.
+Furthermore, sales tax is only used for the final sale to the customer.
 VAT, on the other hand, is a tax on products and services that is levied throughout the supply chain, including at the point of sale.
-Imports of products and services are also subject to VAT in order to preserve a level playing field for domestic providers of the same goods and services.
+Imports of products and services are also subject to VAT to preserve a level playing field for domestic providers of the same goods and services.

 Consider the following scenario to see how the VAT system works:

 A manufacturer sells a plasma television set to a wholesaler for AED 1000.
 The manufacturer collects a 5% VAT (AED 50) from the distributor on behalf of the government under the new tax structure.
 After that, the wholesaler pays a total of AED 1050.